The Human Factor: How Bad Attitudes and Behaviors Can Destroy Even the Strongest Business

 Business owners and managers need to treat culture as seriously as cash flow.
 Hire for attitude first, then train for skill.
 Reward excellence publicly.
 Address toxicity immediately—document, coach, or remove problem employees.
 Regular training on customer service, product knowledge, and basic emotional intelligence makes a massive difference.
 Put qualified Managers in charge.
 In a parts store put parts knowledgeable people behind the counter.
 Go the extra mile with the customers.
 Search the internet, make phone calls, and help the customer find what they need.
 Even if they don’t buy from you, they will remember the experience and return when they need something.

-In our local parts store, it was too late.
+In this parts store, it was too late.
 The decline of sales had been going on for years.
 The quality of the people was gone, the parts knowledge was gone, the customer service was gone, and management ignored it.

 Final Thought

 Machines, algorithms, and systems don’t kill most businesses.
 People do—through carelessness, contempt, or complacency.
-The auto parts store in our town is just the latest local casualty, but the lesson is universal.
+This auto parts store is just the latest casualty, but the lesson is universal.

 If you’re running a business, audit the human element relentlessly.
 If you’re an employee, remember that every interaction is a chance to build or burn the bridge that pays your bills.
 In the end, businesses don’t fail because of external forces alone.
 They often fail because the people inside stopped caring about the people outside.